 How to Use Autotutor

 The general sections (listed under Australian syllabuses) are applicable worldwide.
 The NAPLAN tests (general tests used in Australia for years 7 and 9) are easiest.
 Then follow the relevant 'skill sets' in levels 1 and 2.
 These consist of questions at a generally easier difficulty level than questions in actual exams.
-It is best to master the relevant skill sets before focusing on the exams.
+It is best to master the relevant skill sets before focusing on your exams.

 The exam question sets have been designed to be of a similar difficulty level to the official exams.
 If you can answer these questions confidently, it is a good sign that you are well prepared for your real exams.